medcomdk/MedComLandingPage/docs/index.md

 ### 2.2 Governance for MedCom HL7 FHIR®© Messaging

 The governance is important to understand before implementing a MedCom FHIR standard, as it describes the Danish profiling of the FHIR messaging framework and the network layer, which is the VANS network at present.
 Since the existing VANS network is used to deliver messages, shall messages be sent in a VANSenvelope unless otherwise specified.
 Receipt may be send in an VANSenvelope or another receipt envelope, eg. KOMBITs BeskedFordeler envelope. <br>
-Tab <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> here </a>to get more information about the govenance.
+Tab here to get more information about<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> the govenance.</a>

 ## 3 Test and Certification

 Before using the implemented standard in production environment to exchange patient data, it must be tested and certified by MedCom to ensure it fulfills the requirements.
 In addition to the usual <a href="https://www.medcom.dk/standarder/testcenter" target="_blank">MedCom test setup</a> with a selftest and live test, <a href="https://touchstone.aegis.net/touchstone/" target="_blank">TouchStone</a> is used as a tool to validate FHIR messages send in different use cases.

 TouchStone describes an infrastructure that allows for automated test against HL7 FHIR.
-For each FHIR standard MedCom will develope testsuits, which is helpfull to automate the testing, both during implementation and as a part of test and certification.To get started with TouchStone please take a look [here](assets/documents/TouchStoneGettingStarted.md)
+For each FHIR standard MedCom will develope testsuits, which is helpfull to automate the testing, both during implementation and as a part of test and certification. <br>
+Tab here to get started with [TouchStone](assets/documents/TouchStoneGettingStarted.md)

 ## 4 Change Management and Versioning